 Modern time tracking services such as TrackingTime enable companies that choose to implement flexible forms of work to create trust between managers and employees.
 While employees can keep track of their services and working hours comfortably and in detail – no matter where they work from – project managers and superiors can always have an overview of their team’s work.

 Our app brings task management and time tracking to a common denominator.
 Users can manage their project tasks professionally and conveniently track their working hours at the same time.
-With the stopwatch, which is integrated in the task list, the time is tracked in real time and with just one click.
+With the stopwatch, integrated in the task list, the time is tracked in real time and with just one click.
 In addition, time entries can be edited manually at any time.
-Right from the start, we designed our product specifically for distributed teams and built in some nice-to-have features that were well received by our customers.
+Right from the start, we designed our product for distributed teams.
+And built in some nice-to-have features that were well received by our customers.
 For example, you can always see what tasks each team member is currently working on with the online dashboard.
 There are countless time tracking tools in the market with which we compete.
 In addition to the market leaders Harvest and Toggl, there are many other interesting alternatives such as HubStaff, which are specially designed for remote teams.

 Invoicing for the self-employed